kuzzleio/documentation/src/core/1/guides/essentials/ssl-support/index.md

 It is possible to access Kuzzle securely with SSL.
 To do this it is necessary to use a reverse proxy to add the encryption layer.

-The purpose of this guide is to explain the steps necessary to secure all communications between Kuzzle and customers.
+The purpose of this guide is to explain the steps necessary to secure all communications between Kuzzle and clients.

 ::: info
 This guide can be used in both production and development environments.